Kirpan: Sweden

-Swedish law has a ban on "street weapons" in public places that includes knives unless used for recreation (for instance fishing) or profession (for instance a carpenter).
-Carrying some smaller knives, typically folding pocket knives, is allowed, so that smaller kirpans may be within the law.
+Swedish law has a ban on "street weapons" in public places that includes knives unless the usage has a legitimate interest (for instance fishing or working).
+Carrying even smaller knives is not allowed, hence it is uncertain whether kirpans are within the law.

 United Kingdom

 England and Wales

 As a bladed article, possession of a kirpan without valid reason in a public place would be illegal under section 139 of the Criminal Justice Act 1988.
 However, there is a specific defence for a person charged to prove that he carries it for "religious reasons".
 There is an identical defence to the similar offence (section 139A) which relates to carrying bladed articles on school grounds.
 The official list of prohibited items at the London 2012 Summer Olympics venues prohibited all kinds of weapons, but explicitly allowed the kirpan.

 Scotland

 Similar provisions exist in Scots law with section 49 of the Criminal Law (Consolidation) (Scotland) Act 1995 making it an offence to possess a bladed or pointed article in a public place.
 A defence exists under s.49(5)(b) of the act for pointed or bladed articles carried for religious reasons.
 Section 49A of the same act creates the offence of possessing a bladed or pointed article in a school, with s.49A(4)(c) again creating a defence when the article is carried for religious reasons.